-All welcome, but please bear with us as we need to limit numbers in order to keep everyone safe.
-Please contact Joanna, the Rector, in the first instance on: 01225 864444 or firstname.lastname@example.org
+All welcome.
+Please contact Netty Hucknall, the Benefice Administrator, in the first instance on: 01225 864444 or firstname.lastname@example.org

 The Parish of Westwood includes the villages of Upper and Lower Westwood, Iford, and that part of Avoncliff situated on the south bank of the River Avon.
 Traditionally, Lower Westwood was a sheep-farming village and Church of England, while Upper Westwood was a stone-quarrying community and Methodist.
 Avoncliff developed around woollen mills on the north and south banks of the river.
 The Methodist Chapel in Upper Westwood and the Baptist Chapel in Lower Westwood have closed and the church of St Mary the Virgin is the only place of formal worship in the villages.